ThanhBinhTran/Computer_Engineering_Projects_HCMUT/README.md

 * Resource: [github link](https://github.com/huynhngoctan2000/Mask_Detection)

 ## Virtual Password Opening By Hand Tracking Drawing
 This project demonstrates how to open a password by hand-drawing password characters.
 Mediapipe is used for tracking and drawing password character which is digits and letters.
 Tesseract is used for hand-written drawing recognition.
-Telegram also is used for sending the alert as well as logging the access.
+Telegram also is used for sending the alert as well as logging the accesses.

 <img src="https://github.com/ThanhBinhTran/Computer_Engineering_Projects_HCMUT/blob/master/img_preview/Virtual_Password_Opening_By_Hand_Tracking_Drawing.png" width="500" alt="Virtual Password Opening By Hand Tracking Drawing">